aldomann/aldomann-website/content/post/2021-06-01-centrifuge-problem/index.md

 - Find the set of roots, $R$.
 - Find all possible subsets $S \subseteq R$.
 - Check which subsets are valid solutions.

+{{% callout note %}}
+I developed this code back in February-March 2019.
+I just never found the time to sit down and write about it.
+{{% /callout %}}

 ### Finding the roots